 What You Should Know About Comprehensive vs Collision

-If you ever cause a car crash, liability insurance pays for other people’s injuries and property damage up to your liability limit.
+Liability insurance pays up to limits for other people's injuries and property damage if you ever cause a car crash.
 Most states have liability requirements for the drivers in their state.

 Comprehensive vs Collision Deductible

-A deductible is the amount you need to pay before your auto insurance company begins to pay for damages to your car or losses.
+A deductible is an amount you need to spend before your auto insurance company pays for damage to losses on a vehicle.

-If your insurance company requires you to buy collision insurance and comprehensive insurance together, you may have a shared deductible for the two insurance coverages.
-Check with your insurance company to see.
-In general, collision insurance and comprehensive insurance are separate insurance coverages with their own deductibles.
+If your car insurance company requires you to buy collision coverage and comprehensive coverage together, you may have a shared deductible but usually, comprehensive and collision coverage are two separate insurance coverages with their own deductibles.

 You should choose a comprehensive deductible based on how much you could afford to pay out of your own pocket if a claim was made.
 Let's say you have a $500 deductible and your car is stolen.
 You would get a claims check for the covered value of the car minus $500.

-But there is even more to think about.
-If you choose a higher deductible amount, say $1,000, you would save money on your auto insurance premium.
-But you would pay more with the $1,000 coming out of your claims check should a claim happen.
+But if you choose a higher deductible amount, say $1,000, you would save money on your auto insurance premium.
 With a bigger deductible, you get immediate savings on your insurance premium.
-With a lower deductible, you pay more on your premium but less should a claim take place.
-So weigh the pros and cons carefully.
+With a lower deductible, you pay more on your premium but less should you file a claim.

 All Perils vs Collision and Comprehensive

-All perils car insurance differs from collision insurance in that collision insurance covers collisions with other cars or objects.
-All perils car insurance covers damages from weather and things like fire and vandalism.
+All perils car insurance differs from collision coverage.
+All perils car insurance covers damage from weather and things like fire and vandalism.

-Step two is connecting with a claims representative.
-This representative will review your claim and contact you if he or she needs any additional information from you.
+Now is the time to connect with a claims representative, who will review your claim and contact you if he or she needs any additional information from you.
 The claims representative will answer any questions you have about the claims process.

-In step four, you’ll get an estimate for the repairs from the repair shop, one selected by the insurance company or one picked out on your own.
-Either repair shop will do.
+You'll get an estimate for the repairs from the repair shop, one selected by the insurance company or one picked out on your own.

-In step five, the insurance company pays for repairs.
-They can pay the repair shop, direct deposit the money into your bank account or send you a check.
+The insurance company pays for repairs of damage to your vehicle.
+They can pay the repair shop, directly deposit the money into your bank account or send you a check.
 Payment for medical bills associated with your auto claim will be made according to your auto insurance policy and according to the laws in your state.
 If your auto damages are not covered by your policy, a letter will be sent explaining why.

-In step six, when a claim has been resolved according to the terms of your auto insurance policy, the claim is considered closed.
-If you still have questions, don’t hesitate to reach out to your car insurance company.
-You want to make sure you understand every last part of your insurance claim and what happened and why.
+When a claim has been resolved according to the terms of your auto insurance policy, the claim is considered closed.
+Make sure you understand every part of your insurance claim.

-Liability insurance pays for other people’s injuries and property damage up to your liability limit if you are ever at-fault in an accident.
-Collision insurance helps to repair or replace your car if it is damaged in an accident with another vehicle or object such as a fence, a tree or a guardrail.
-Comprehensive insurance covers events such as fire, theft, vandalism and damages from weather.
-They are each very important insurance coverages.
-Here are some examples of how they work.
+Liability insurance pays for other people's injuries and property damage up to your liability limit if you are ever at-fault in an accident.
+Collision coverage helps to repair damage to your car or replace your car if it is damaged in an accident with another vehicle or object such as a fence, a tree or a guardrail.
+Comprehensive coverage protects in events such as fire, theft, vandalism and damages from weather.

 Here is another example.
-You come back from dinner to discover that your car has been vandalised.
+You come back from dinner to discover that your car has been vandalized.
 You are able to drive the car home and promptly make a claim for vandalism to your insurance company.
-Your comprehensive insurance covers vandalism and you’ll get a claim check for the damages minus your deductible, which is $1,000.
+Your comprehensive coverage includes vandalism and you'll get a claim check for the damages minus your deductible, which is $1,000.